 Grill mats allow you to bypass this whole infuriating process by offering a non-stick solution for your grill.
-As well as this they allow you to do other stuff such as cook things that were once thought of as a risky proposition on your grill.
+As well as this, they allow you to do other stuff such as cook the more fiddly foodstuffs.
 Items like onions, mushrooms, asparagus and bell peppers were previously consigned to some foil in the corner of your grill which was far from an ideal situation.
 The problem has always been that these vegetables could easily slip through the spaces in the grill and end up on the scorching coals.

-Fish is also made a much more viable option on your BBQ now thanks to grill mats.
-I love a bit of tuna steak or bass on the BBQ but for the life of me I could never grill it without leaving half the fish behind.
+Fish also becomes a much more viable option on your BBQ now thanks to grill mats.
+I love a bit of tuna steak or bass on the BBQ but for the life of me, I could never grill it without leaving half the fish behind.
 No amount of oil on the fish itself or on the grill would stop the delicate meat from permanently attaching itself.
-With the aid of grill mats though, this problem is wiped out decisively.
-The fish cooks beautifully evenly and (as with all other meats and veg) leave behind the grill marks that are so sought after.
+With the aid of grill mats though, this problem is a non-issue.
+The fish cooks beautifully evenly and (as with all other meats and veg) leave behind the grill marks that are so desirable.

 - 1 4 Best Grill Mats